Who We Are:

 About Food Works:

-Food Works funds and maintains four main food and farming programs for Southern Illinois:
+Food Works funds and maintains five main food and farming programs for Southern Illinois:

 - The Carbondale Winter Farmers Market.